 Days of pregnancy = mean sac diameter (in mm) + 30

-The mean sac diameter increases by 1 mm per day, but there can be variation in the rate of growth.
+The mean sac diameter increases by 1 mm per day, but there can be variations in the rate of growth.
 The accuracy of the mean sac diameter measurement is about +/- 5 days.

 Mean sac diameter gestational age chart

-Below you can find the mean sac diameter chart we have used to build this tool.
+Below you can find the mean sac diameter chart we used to build this tool.

 How to use the mean sac diameter calculator?